thunderrabbit/robnugen-journal-entries/2020/02/20funny-emails-from+to-louis-ck.md

-    PS: if you accidentally delete this email, you can make eye contact with its words on my world wide web website page I maintain with my name in its url.
+    PS: if you accidentally delete this email, you can make eye contact with its words on my world wide web website page I maintain with my name in its url, right here https://www.robnugen.com/journal/2020/02/20/funny-emails-from-to-louis-ck/